Not infrequently, when someone takes a look at my barefoot shoes, they will say:

 What happens to muscles that don’t move?
 They get weaker, as a study of the effects of orthotics on foot muscles demonstrated.

-The idea that going barefoot or wearing barefoot shoes helps develop foot strength isn’t just my speculation.
+The idea that going barefoot or wearing barefoot shoes helps develop foot strength isn’t speculation.
 A study by Dr. Sarah Ridge in 2019 found that merely walking in minimalist shoes strengthens foot muscles as much as doing a foot strengthening exercise program.
 (By the way, Dr. Ridge says you should get the same benefits wearing Xero Shoes as the shoes used in that study.)

 Another study confirmed muscle gains with minimalist shoes and also noted increased arch stiffness.